kfinley/KyleFinley.net/packages/vue2-client/src/views/Software.md

       <p>I actively maintain a few open source projects.
 These as well as more of my previous software work can be found on <a href="https://github.com/kfinley" target="new">my GitHub account</a>.</p>
       <h3>TypeMerger</h3>
       <p>
-        <a href="https://www.nuget.org/packages/TypeMerger" target="new">TypeMerger</a> is a very small project I've maintained for over 10 years now.
-TypeMerger is a simple convention-based object merger for .NET Core.
+        <a href="https://www.nuget.org/packages/TypeMerger" target="new">TypeMerger</a> is a very small project I've maintained for over 10 years now but don't use anymore.
+It's a simple convention-based object merger for .NET.
 It allows two objects of any type to be merged into a new Type.
 Object properties can be ignored and any collisions can be resolved using a fluent api.
 The object returned is a new Type that is dynamically generated and loaded using System.Reflection.Emit.
 More info can be found on the <a href="http://github.com/kfinley/typemerger" target="new">project page</a>.
       </p>
       <p>
-        Over 100,000 downloads via NuGet in the last 5 years.
+        100k+ downloads via NuGet in the last 5 years.
       </p>
       <h3>EFContinuousMigrations</h3>
       <p>